IPv4 (Internet Protocol version 4) operates at the Internet layer in the TCP stack (or layer 3 in the OSI model). It has two major responsibilities:

 Like a postal address, IP address can be split in up with the first part identifying a general network (like a town or a street) and the second part identifying a specific host (like giving a specific house number).
 When each router looks up the best route, the route it has may match a portion of the address (like a sorting office identifying the correct town to send the mail to) or it could be for the exact address (like the local post office which knows the exact route to the house).

 These routes could be programmed in manually (static routes) or they can be learned from other routers automatically using routing protocols.

-Data being sent over IP is broken up into packets, where each packet has an IPv4 header appended to the data being transferred.
+Data which is sent over IP is broken up into packets, where each packet has an IPv4 header appended to the data being transferred.
 The header has a total length of 20 bytes if there are no options set made up of different fields which are explained below.

 Length: 4 bits